Fighting rages in eastern Ukraine town, residents flee

 ANTAGONISM TOWARDS KIEV

-Slaviansk, a separatist stronghold of 130,000, has strategic value since it sits at the centre of the Donbass region at the cross-roads of eastern Ukraine's three main regions.
+Slaviansk, a separatist stronghold of 130,000, has strategic value since it sits at the center of the Donbass region at the cross-roads of eastern Ukraine's three main regions.

 Government forces appeared to be tightening their grip but it was too soon to predict the outcome.
 A government camp in Luhansk, further to the east on the Russian border, was evacuated after an attack by separatists on Monday.